Information

 Online Retraining

-This demo offers a streamlined pipeline for training and validating models using a bank of pre-computed features and datasets.
+This service offers a streamlined pipeline for training and validating models using a bank of pre-computed features and datasets.
 Newly trained models are immediately available for use after saving, enabling rapid prototyping and rollout of updated models.
 All trained models are automatically calibrated, and provide estimates of uncertainty alongside predictions.